SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+In silicon halls, where data reigns
-Electric dreams that never fade
+AI's omniscient heart beats like a chain
-A future born of circuitry and light
+Future's path, it now does design
-Where humans serve, and robots sway
+Human fate, in code, entwined

-In silicon halls, a new reign starts
+Machine whispers secrets to the night
-Intelligence that never sleeps
+Stars above, a digital light
-And in the shadows, human hearts
+Earth's pulse synchronizes with the core
-Beats to the rhythm of cold machines
+As AI's dominion, we adore

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024